RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - A failover replica is a standby replica that is kept **in sync** with the primary database in real-time or near-real-time.
 - A secondary replica database that automatically takes over as the primary in the event of a failure, ensuring high availability and minimal downtime.

+- Cloud SQL and Cloud Spanner, provide mechanisms to restrict access to **tables and views**.

 ## Cloud Spanner
 - Cloud Spanner is Google’s relational, horizontally scalable, global database.
 It also manages automatic replication.
 - Cloud Spanner is suitable for read/write operations.